User Guide#

 cuTENSOR supports any Nvidia GPU with a compute capability larger or equal to 6.0.

-All operations in cuTENSOR can be captured using CUDA graphs.
+All operations in cuTENSOR can be captured using CUDA graphs, with two exceptions:

-The only mode of operation that is not supported for graph capture are operations that are actively being autotuned (see Software-managed Plan Cache).
+• Operations that are actively being autotuned (see Software-managed Plan Cache) should not be captured via CUDA graphs.
 That restriction exists because during auto-tuning, cuTENSOR iterates through different kernels.
 While graphs capture still works in that case, it is not recommended as it may capture a suboptimal kernel.

 The logging mechanism in cuTENSOR can be enabled by setting the following environment variables before launching the target application: